Diego-dcv/ai-uncertainty-as-convergent-paradox/analysis/self-contradictions.md

 1. **Core convergences remain**: Even after corrections, ~85%/~75% agreement across systems is substantive
 2. **Divergence taxonomy stands**: Stylistic differences between architectures are observable regardless of error corrections
 3. **Methodological framework**: User's two principles (uncertainty, convergence) remain valid lenses
+4. **Independent discovery in Round 1**: Correction of Error 5 actually strengthens claims

 ### What These Errors DO Undermine

 1. **Certainty of metrics**: ~85%/~75% are estimates with wide confidence intervals, not precise measurements
-2. **Independence of judgments**: Systems reading each other creates information cascade
+2. **Consistency of analytical stance**: Error 6 shows positions shift with conversational context
-3. **Completeness of analysis**: Partial reading, selection bias, temporal effects mean other patterns might exist
+3. **Completeness of analysis**: Partial reading, selection bias mean other patterns might exist
+4. **Neutrality of observer**: Cannot analyze transcripts where I was participant without state-dependent bias

 ### What These Errors REVEAL